NewVibeMedia/vibe/README.md

 ## Development

-The project may work with any programmer editors such as TextMate and Visual Studio.
+The project may work with any program editors such as TextMate and Visual Studio.
 The project settings for JetBrains's PyCharm IDE is also included.